Simple Straw Painting For Kids Inspired by Jackson Pollock

 Tips For Success

-- Encourage kids to experiment, but also drop the paint in the white areas on the paper.
+- EXPERIMENT– Encourage kids to experiment, but also drop the paint in the white areas on the paper.

-If children are having a hard time blowing the paint around, have them hold the paper up to also help the paint drip around their paper.
+If children are having a hard time blowing the paint around, have them hold the paper up also to help the paint drip around their paper.
 They can also draw with their straws.

 Abstract Straw Painting For Kids